How to Visit the Galapagos Islands

 The Galapagos Islands are a treasure trove of biodiversity, so it’s more important than ever to obey park rules, keep a safe distance from wildlife, and leave only footprints when you visit.
 Disclosure: This post contains affiliate links.
 I may earn a small commission at no cost to you if you click and make a purchase.

-The Galapagos became Ecuador’s first National Park in 1959 and later a UNESCO World Heritage site in 1978.
+The Galapagos Islands became Ecuador’s first national park in 1959, and later, a UNESCO World Heritage site in 1978.
 It is one of the most well-managed protected island chains in the world.
-And, is home to 19 major islands, 3 smaller islands, and over a hundred islets, all of which feature incredibly unique landscapes and differing wildlife.
+It’s home to 19 major islands, three smaller islands, and over a hundred islets, all of which feature incredibly unique landscapes and differing wildlife.
 To protect the islands and the animals that reside here, the island chain has strict rules that regulate the number of people and ships allowed to visit each island on any given day.
 This helps maintain an exclusive feel and low impact on the environment.

-While travel to every single island isn’t possible for conservation reasons, there are still about twenty islands that are frequented by visitors.
+While traveling to every single island isn’t possible for conservation reasons, there are still about 20 islands that are frequented by visitors.
 Each of them offers their own unique experiences and is home to a wide variety of wildlife.

-San Cristobal: As the capital city, San Cristobal is a common stop for many tourists.
-Here, you’ll find several amenities, including hotels, restaurants, and shops.
-As well as, a variety of activities such as hiking, snorkeling, diving, and bird watching.
+San Cristobal: As the capital city, San Cristobal is a common first stop for many tourists.
+Here, you’ll find several amenities, including hotels, restaurants, and shops to explore while you get settled.
+There are a variety of activities you can try here, including hiking, snorkeling, diving, and bird watching.
 The island is especially known for its diverse wildlife, pristine beaches, and unforgettable views.

 Isabela: The largest island in the Galapagos, Isabela possesses a stunning and diverse landscape.
-From white sand beaches to lush mangroves, massive sea cliffs, expansive lava fields, and active volcanoes, the island is an incredible sight to behold.
-It also happens to be home to the Galapagos’ largest population of wild tortoises.
+Expect white-sand beaches, lush mangroves, massive sea cliffs, expansive lava fields, and active volcanoes on Isabela.
+This island is an incredible sight to behold and one of the most scenic.
+It also happens to be home to the Galapagos Islands’ largest population of wild tortoises!

-Santa Cruz: As the most populated island in the Galapagos, Santa Cruz is also the most visited.
-As such, you’ll find several restaurants, shops, hotels, and amenities here.
-However, the main appeal is the local wildlife, which includes marine iguanas, sea lions, and giant tortoises.
+Santa Cruz: As the most populated island in the Galapagos, Santa Cruz is also the most visited with a less natural and unspoiled feel.
+You’ll find several restaurants, shops, hotels, and amenities here, and the island makes a great base for adventures.
+The main appeal of Santa Cruz is the local wildlife, which includes marine iguanas, sea lions, and giant tortoises.

 Genovesa: Nicknamed the “Bird Island,” Genovesa is a bird-watcher’s paradise.
 Here, you’ll find a variety of rare bird species, including Nazca and red-footed boobies.
-Meanwhile, off-shore lies some of the best snorkeling and diving in the entire island chain.
+Off-shore, you’ll find some of the best snorkeling and diving areas in the entire island chain.

-Floreana: The first island inhabited by humans, Floreana offers a mix of natural and historical sights.
-Here, you can learn about the Galapagos’ earliest settlers, visit an incredibly unique post office, and take in the sights of the island’s resident flamingos.
+Floreana: The first Galapagos Island inhabited by humans, Floreana offers a mix of natural and historical sights.
+Here, you can learn about the Galapagos’ earliest settlers, visit an incredibly unique post office, and meet the island’s resident flamingos.

 How to Visit the Galapagos Islands

-To reach the Galapagos Islands, you’ll first need to route through Ecuador, as direct flights are not offered internationally.
-This means, you’ll have to connect in either Quito or Guayaquil, both of which provide regularly scheduled flights to the Galapagos.
+Interested in how to visit the Galapagos Islands?
+It’s essential to get an overview of the best path to take because direct international flights are not available.
+When I’ve visited the islands, I’ve found the simplest route is through Ecuador with connecting flights in either Quito or Guayaquil, both of which provide regularly scheduled flights to the Galapagos Islands.
 These flights take about 2.5 hours and are operated by Avianca and LATAM Airlines.

 Depending upon your plans, you’ll either fly into Baltra or San Cristobal in the Galapagos.
-When booking your flights, it’s important to pay attention to the departure location of your selected tour, as these islands are quite far from each other.
-Also, be sure to take note, to see if flights are included in your package.
-If they aren’t, you can expect to spend between $400-$500 for a roundtrip flight from mainland Ecuador.
+When booking your flights, it’s important to pay attention to the departure location of your selected tour—these islands are quite far from each other.
+Also, be sure to see if flights are included in your travel package.
+If they aren’t, you can expect to spend between $400-$500 for a roundtrip flight to the Galapagos Islands from mainland Ecuador.

-Regardless of what you decide to do, it’s important to note that the Galapagos is, in general, expensive.
-While it can be done on a budget, traveling to the Galapagos will most likely be the priciest part of your trip to Ecuador.
+Regardless of what you decide to do, it’s important to note that visiting the Galapagos Islands is, in general, expensive.
+While it can be done on a reasonable budget, traveling to the Galapagos Islands will most likely be the priciest part of your trip to Ecuador.

 Tourist Cruises in the Galapagos

-A cruise tour is a good way to see the islands as most of the itineraries stop at multiple destinations, including some of the more remote and hard-to-reach ones.
-Most of the sailing happens overnight, so you are free to explore all day.
-You don’t need to worry about accommodation or transportation from island to island.
-There are tour guides included as well as all meals and most ships provide entertainment and activities.
+A tourist cruise is a great way to see the islands.
+Most of the itineraries stop at multiple destinations, including some of the more remote and hard-to-reach ones.
+A majority of the sailing happens overnight, so you are free to explore the islands all day.
+You don’t need to worry about accommodations or transportation from island to island, making this a simple option for travel.
+There are tour guides included, as well as all meals.
+Most ships provide entertainment and activities.

-In terms of activities, there are a variety of excursions offered by cruise tours.
+In terms of activities, there are a variety of excursions and things to do on cruise tours.
 While they can vary depending on the cruise you select, common excursions include the following:

-Snorkeling and Diving: The Galapagos Islands offer some of the best snorkeling and diving in the world in terms of spotting marine life.
-You will very likely be swimming alongside sea lions, hammerhead or whale sharks, eagle rays, and Pacific sea turtles.
+• Snorkeling and Diving: The Galapagos Islands offer some of the best snorkeling and diving in the world in terms of spotting marine life.
+You will swim alongside sea lions, hammerhead or whale sharks, eagle rays, and Pacific sea turtles.

-Hiking: Land lovers rejoice!
-Besides the incredible marine life under the sea, there is epic hiking to be had on the islands.
+• Hiking: Land lovers rejoice!
+Besides the incredible marine life under the sea, there are some epic hiking trails on the islands.
 Think dried lava beds around active volcanoes, the world’s second-largest crater (Sierra Negra), and many more interesting landscapes to discover.

 My Experience with Adventure Life in the Galapagos

-Along the way, I had the opportunity to view a variety of stunning landscapes, partake in unforgettable excursions, and witness incredible wildlife sightings.
-Some of my most memorable activities included exploring the sea caves at Cerro Brujo, hiking Pitt Point to see the red and blue-footed Boobies, swimming with sea lions at Gardner Bay, admiring the pink flamingos in Floreana, and visiting the giant tortoises at the Highlands Tortoise Reserve.
+Along the way, I had the opportunity to take in a variety of stunning landscapes, take unforgettable excursions, and witness incredible wildlife.
+Some of my most memorable activities included exploring the sea caves at Cerro Brujo, hiking Pitt Point to see the red and blue-footed boobies, swimming with sea lions at Gardner Bay, admiring the pink flamingos in Floreana, and visiting the giant tortoises at the Highlands Tortoise Reserve.

-If you’d like to see my experience in full, be sure to check out my video, where I take you along with me as I explore the Galapagos Islands.
+If you’d like to see my experience in full, be sure to check out my video: My Solo Trip to the Galapagos: An Epic Week of Snorkeling, Sharks & Sea Lions, where I take you along with me as I explore how to visit the Galapagos Islands and what adventures await you here.

 Yacht sits anchored in the oceans of the Galapagos

 From hammerhead sharks to Galapagos penguins, manta rays, marine iguanas, sea lions, and Galapagos sharks, there’s a lot to see under the water here.
-And one of the best ways to experience it all is from a liveaboard.
+And one of the best ways to experience it all is from a liveaboard diving cruise.

 Liveaboards in the Galapagos are not only convenient and practical for those interested in a dive-only vacation, but they also have the ability to go places that others don’t.
-Actually, two of the most popular dive sites in the Galapagos, Darwin and Wolf Islands, are only accessible via liveaboards.
+Actually, two of the most popular dive sites in the Galapagos—Darwin and Wolf Islands—are only accessible via liveaboards.
 So, your access to dive sites and marine life is exponentially expanded with liveaboards.
-On top of this, many ships are small in number, taking no more than 16 guests at a time, so your experience will be much more intimate.
+On top of this, many ships take no more than 16 guests at a time, so your experience will be much more intimate.

-While liveaboards operate year-round, the best time to experience them is between December and June.
-Generally speaking, this time of year offers warmer and clearer waters, so visibility is at its highest.
+While liveaboards operate year-round, the best time to take liveaboard diving cruises to the Galapagos Islands is between December and June.
+This time of year offers warmer and clearer waters, so visibility is at its highest.
 In addition to this, marine life, such as manta rays and hammerhead sharks, are most active around this time.

 Important Note: Many of the dive sites visited on liveaboards in the Galapagos require advanced diving skills.
-Therefore, if you’re new to diving, you’ll want to really do your research and be careful about the itinerary you choose.
+If you’re new to diving, you’ll want to really do your research and be careful about the itinerary you choose.

 Cost of Liveaboards in the Galapagos

-The cost for liveaboard varies depending upon the length of your cruise and level of comfort.
-However, generally speaking, most liveaboards cost about $500-$700 a day, while high-end luxury cruises can cost upwards of $1,000 a day.
+The cost for liveaboard diving cruise in the Galapagos varies with length, itinerary, operator, and comfort level of your cruise.
+Generally speaking, most Galapagos liveaboards cost about $500-$700 a day, while high-end luxury cruises can cost upwards of $1,000 a day.
 This price typically includes accommodations, meals, dive insurance, and use of on-board amenities.
 Dive equipment is typically available to rent at an extra cost.

-Liveaboards can be booked online via third-party vendors, such as Padi and Liveaboard.com.
-Or directly through your desired company, if they offer direct bookings.
+Liveaboards can be booked online via third-party vendors, such as Padi and Liveaboard.com, or directly through your desired company.

 Sunrise over the Galapagos Ocean

-The hotels that you choose will have a big impact on your budget.
-So, if you are trying to save some money, you’ll want to be very mindful of the accommodations that you book.
-That being said, there are a variety of options spread out across the islands for you to consider.
+The Galapagos Islands hotels you choose will have a big impact on your budget—something crucial to consider when you’re planning how to visit the Galapagos Islands.
+If you’re trying to save money on your trip, be very mindful of the accommodations you book.
+There are a variety of options spread out across the islands for you to consider.

-There really isn’t one right answer here.
-The Galapagos is an incredible destination unlike any other.
-So, regardless of how you decide to explore it, you’re sure to have an absolutely amazing time.
+There really isn’t one right answer when you’re choosing the right Galapagos Islands hotels and accommodations for your trip.
+The Galapagos is an incredible destination unlike any other—regardless of how you decide to explore it, you’re sure to have an absolutely amazing time.

 Planning a trip to the Galapagos, this guide will help you choose which type of cruise, liveaboard and island is right for you. #ecuador